dotnet/docs/docs/core/tutorials/vb-with-visual-studio.md

 ## Enhance the app

-Enhance your application to prompt the user for his or her name and to display it along with the date and time.
+Enhance your application to prompt the user for their name and to display it along with the date and time.
 To modify and test the program, do the following:

 1. Enter the following Visual Basic code in the code window immediately after the opening bracket that follows the `Sub Main(args As String())` line and before the first closing bracket: